ClinGen/load-data-node/README.md

 # load-data-node

 This is a version of the ClinGen LoadData project written in Javascript for Node.
+This isn’t “canon” — [LoadData](https://github.com/ClinGen/LoadData) is.
+This is just to help me understand the data we’re dealing with, and to get practice with the [mongoDB](https://www.mongodb.org) node API.

 ## Prerequisites